-Oh, hello!
-I didn’t see you there.
-I’m a writer for The Monthly, the Saturday Paper, the Guardian, the Age, the Australian, The Believer, ABC Radio National and the NGV.
-Founder of The Lifted Brow, author of Salad Days, teacher at the University of Melbourne, Swinburne, RMIT and ACMI.
-Write to me, or click here for a longer, more boring CV.
+I’m a writer for The Monthly, the Saturday Paper, the Guardian, the Australian, The Believer, ABC Radio National and the NGV.
+Author of Salad Days, founder of The Lifted Brow, teacher at the University of Melbourne.
+Write to me.

 In search of a good spray-tan and a chiropractic of the psyche.